andersfugmann/amqp-client/README.md

 OCaml client library for amqp
 =============================

-Amqp-client is a AMQP (AMQP 0-9-1) client library written in pure ocaml.
-The library implements AMQP spec 0-9-1 as well as as rabbitmq specific extensions.
-It supports both Core async and Lwt threading models.
+Amqp-client is a AMQP client library written in pure OCaml.
+The library implements AMQP spec 0-9-1 as well as as RabbitMQ specific extensions.
+It supports both Core Async and Lwt threading models.

-Amqp-client is tested extensivly against rabbitmq, but should work with any AMQP server.
+Amqp-client is tested extensively against RabbitMQ, but should work with any AMQP server.

 The library exposes low level protocol handling though ```Amqp_spec```